FAQ - Pergolas

 Will the above specs be strong enough that creates sagging issues over time?

 No. The beams as installed cannot sag ever.
-Just way over built and having it be a combination of 2 different beams with different grain patterns plus the blocking and bracing the span is signficantly reduced also.
+Just way over built and having it be a combination of 2 different beams with different grain patterns plus the blocking and bracing the span is significantly reduced also.

 Would it be an issues with the structure/sagging if i have wisteria tree grow to the top of the roof slats?